How Traditional Fortune 500 Businesses Should Approach Mobile Enterprise Strategy

-In Digital Trends
+In Digital Strategy

 The customer service experience can be the definitive point of customer loyalty and retention.
 While good customer service is expected, bad customer service can drive your customers straight into the arms of the competition.
 And yet, Forrester found that 42% of service agents are unable to efficiently resolve customer issues due to systems, interfaces and navigating multiple applications.
 Needless to say, this inefficient touchpoint is ready for digital disruption.